-You should be able to do most of your normal activities within 3 - 4 weeks.
+You should be able to do most of your normal activities within 3 to 4 weeks.
 You may have a slight neck ache for about 2 weeks.

-You may start doing everyday activities as soon as you are able.
+You may start doing everyday activities as soon as you feel up to it.
 You may need help with meals, taking care of the house, and shopping at first.

 You may have some numbness along your jaw and near your earlobe.
-This is fromthe incision.
-Most of the time, this goes away in 6 - 12 months.
+This is from the incision.
+Most of the time, this goes away in 6 to 12 months.

 Having carotid artery surgery does not cure the cause of the blockage in your arteries.
 Your arteries may become narrow again.
 To prevent this:

-- Eat healthy foods, exercise (if your doctor advises you to), stop smoking (if you smoke), and reduce your stress level.
+- Eat healthy foods, exercise (if your provider advises you to), stop smoking (if you smoke), and reduce your stress level.

-- If you are taking medicines for high blood pressure or diabetes, take themthe wayyour doctor has asked you to.
+- If you are taking medicines for high blood pressure or diabetes, take them the way you have been told to take them.

-- Your doctor mayinstruct you to take aspirin and/or a medicine called clopidogrel (Plavix), or another medicine when you go home.
-These medicines keep your blood from forming clots in your arteriesand in thestent.
-Do not stop taking them without talking with your doctor first.
+- You may be instructed to take aspirin and/or a medicine called clopidogrel (Plavix), or another medicine when you go home.
+These medicines keep your blood from forming clots in your arteries and in the stent.
+DO NOT stop taking them without talking with your provider first.